 - Reinforce the wooden beams

-The basic rule for bracing is important in all of this:
+The basic rule for stiffening is important in all of this:

 Square passes – Triangle persists